GoogleContainerTools/kaniko/README.md

 All of these tools build container images with different approaches.

-`img` can perform as a non root user from within a container, but requires that the `img` container has `RawProc` access to create nested containers.  `kaniko` does not actually create nested containers, so it does not require `RawProc` access.
+BuildKit (and `img`) can perform as a non root user from within a container, but requires seccomp and AppArmor to be disabled to create nested containers.  `kaniko` does not actually create nested containers, so it does not require seccomp and AppArmor to be disabled.

 `orca-build` depends on `runc` to build images from Dockerfiles, which can not run inside a container (for similar reasons to `img` above). `kaniko` doesn't